darealshinji/linuxdeploy-plugin-checkrt/README.md

 You would have to know the library version of the host system and decide whether to use a bundled library or not before the application is started.
 This is exactly what the `checkrt` tool does.
-It will search for a bundled `libstdc++.so.6` and `libgcc_s.so.1` library inside the AppImage or AppDir.
-If found it will compare their internal versions with the ones found on the system (using dlopen()) and prepend their paths to `LD_LIBRARY_PATH` if necessary.
+It will search for a bundled `libstdc++.so.6` and `libgcc_s.so.1` library inside sub-directories next to it.
+If found it will compare their internal versions with the ones found on the system and return a path that can be prepended to `LD_LIBRARY_PATH`.

 # Usage

-Compile with `make -C src`.
+Compile by running `make` inside the `src` directory.
 Inside your AppDir create the directory `usr/optional/` and put the binary `checkrt` inside there.
 Execute `usr/optional/checkrt --copy-libraries` to bundle your system's `libstdc++.so.6` and `libgcc_s.so.1` libraries.
 Use the provided AppRun script or write/modify your own. `checkrt` will either